Address

 According to market conditions and audience requests, a VP in this position reviews the success of marketing initiatives and identifies business prospects that would produce resources for income.
 They also work with business partners on brand marketing, keep them informed about any changes to business strategies, and assure their happiness by meeting their business objectives.

-Here’s a short list of duties for a Vice President of Marketing and Communications:
+Here’s a short list of duties for a Vice President of Marketing and Communications

-Annual Salary: $133,657
+Annual Salary: $267,103

 Another top MBA in Marketing career path is a Marketing Research Director.
-Many firms place a high value on the Research Marketing Directors.
+Many firms place a high value on Research Marketing Directors.

 Candidates for this role must have prior marketing research experience and be self-motivated.
 These candidates manage the initiation and implementation of research studies, craft questionnaires, analyze data, formulate recommendations, and prepare reports and presentations.